cms-flash/notes/18-19-sem1/principles-of-operating-systems.md

       - Grow bit;

+      - Right bits:

         - Read bit;

         - Write bit;

         - Execute bit;

       - Valid bit.

-  - The segment table of a process holds the descriptors for all segments of it.

-  - Memory organization with segmentation:

-    - A segment is a minimal contiguous unit for memory allocation.

-    - A segment is alloted memory per its used size, rather than maximum size.

-  - Fragmentation with segmentation:
+  - Fragmentation under segmentation:

-    - Memory fragmentation is the phenonmenon that the free space is scattered in small pieces, characterized by the situation when no single piece can accomodate an incoming segment while the total free space can.
+    - Memory fragmentation is the phenonmenon that some free space cannot be used.

     - Combating fragmentation:

+      - Coalescing;

+      - Compaction;

       - Memory allocation algorithms:

-          - Best fit;

-          - Worst fit;

-          - First fit;
+        - Best-fit;

-          - Next fit.
+        - Worst-fit;

-        - Coalesing;
+        - First-fit;

-        - Compacting.
+        - Next-fit.

 - Paging:

-  - Paging divides an address space into fixed-length pages and allocates them memory independently and contiguously in fixed frames of the same length.
+  - Paging divides an address space into fixed-length intervals called pages and allocates them memory independently and contiguously in fixed frames of the same length.

-  - With paging, the first few bits of a logcial address represents the page number, while the remainder stores the offset.
+  - The first few bits of a logcial address represent the page id, while the remainder stores the offset.

+  - Each process has a page table where an entry describes each of its pages.

-  - Organization of a page descriptor:
+  - Organization of a page table entry:

     - Frame id;

     - Flags:

-      - Read bit;

-      - Write bit;

-      - Execute bit;
+      - Right bits;

       - Valid bit;

       - Present bit;

-      - Reference bit.
+      - Use bit.

-  - With paging, each present page is allocated to a frame.
+  - Under paging, each present page is allocated to a frame.

-  - The page table of a process holds the descriptors for all pages of it.

 - Practical paging:

-  - With naive paging, each logical memory access incurs two physical accesses, and the page table is exceedingly large in a modern architecture.
+  - Under naive paging, each logical memory access incurs two physical accesses, and the page table is exceedingly large in a modern architecture.

   - Elements of practical paging:

-    - Page table buffer;
+    - Translation lookaside buffer;

     - Hierarchical page tables.

-  - Page table buffer:
+  - Translation lookaside buffer \(TLB):

-    - Page table buffer is a dedicated cache for page tables in the MMU.
+    - TLB is a dedicated cache for page tables in the MMU;

+    - TLB is associative;

+    - TLB supports hardware parallel search;

+    - A typical size of a TLB is 128 entries.

-- Page fault and replacement:
+- Page faults and replacement:

   - A page fault is a page access failure caused by unpresence.

   - Solving a page fault:

-    - The OS requests to load the page from the disk and blocks the fault-triggering process;
+    - OS requests to load the page from disk and blocks the fault-triggering process;

-    - Page is loaded, and an interrupt triggers the OS to ready the process;
+    - The page is loaded, and an interrupt triggers OS to ready the process;

-    - Process resumes, re-attempts access, causes a TLB update, and gets the data.
+    - The process resumes, re-attempts the access, causes a TLB update, and gets the data.

-  - The page replacement policy chooses a present page to swap out when the memory is full and a page loading is requested.
+  - Page replacement policies:

+    - First-in-first-out;

+    - Least-frequently-used;

+    - Least-recently-used;

+    - Clock replacement.

+  - Thrashing is the phenonmenon when over-subscription causes frequent out-swapping of pages of processes waiting for page loads.

 # Persistence